CityofToronto/bdit_tt_request_app/README.md

 ## Instructions

- * Access to the Application
-   * To access the application
-     * For Deliverable 2, please visit http://frontendproduction-env.eba-4ef5jwdw.ca-central-1.elasticbeanstalk.com/
-     * For final product, please visit http://frontendtest-env.eba-wempu9ue.ca-central-1.elasticbeanstalk.com/
-   * Since this application is developed as a prototype of an internal tool for the Toronto Transportation Services Big Data Innovation team, there is no user authentication requirement at the current development stage.
-All users having access to the application are granted the same and complete access to features and functionalities.
-   * On a successful access to the application, you should be able to see:
-     * A sidebar at the left side of the web page.
-By clicking on other parts of the web page, the sidebar should collapse.
-     * A group of 6 buttons (the top one with a text field) at the bottom right corner of the web page.
-     * A top bar with geometrical information and current sequence number displayed on the left and a button on the right.
-By clicking the button, the left sidebar mentioned previously should expand.
-     * A map interface basically like all popular map tools, which allows you to zoom, drag, and scroll, etc...
  * Nodes
    * Node is the base unit of all what you can create on the map.
    * Creation